ayugupt/text_editor/README.md

 Make sure you have the gtkmm-3.0 libraries and header files installed.
 If not follow the instructions [here](https://www.gtkmm.org/en/download.html)

-1)Go to the root directory of the project
+1. Go to the root directory of the project
-2)mkdir build && cd build
+2. mkdir build && cd build
-3)cmake ..
+3. cmake ..
-4)Run the build command specific to your platform.
-For unix systems it will be: make 5)./dit
+4. Run the build command specific to your platform.
+For unix systems it will be: make
+5. ./dit